Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - The Microcontroller subsystem will send graphical information to the Display subsystem through a serial connection.
 2. Power
    - The Display subsystem will also receive an input power signal from the Power subsystem.
-3. PCB
-    - The PCB subsystem will distribute the input power signal from the Power subsystem to the Display subsystem.
-The Display subsystem is connected to the PCB subsystem by a physical connection.

 ## Power

 1. The Power shall encompass safe and proper Ports between all subsections of the project.